 5.2.
-CUSTOMER FEEDBACK SYSTEM
+Customer feedback system

-Feedback forms are intended to assess the general quality of the course, its content, teaching method, instructors, facilities and infrastructure, and the helpfulness/professionalism of staff.
-The feedback about instructors and related course information shall be used to nurture his/her annual appraisal and/or to improve course and teaching.
+Feedback forms are intended to assess the general quality of the course, its content, teaching method, instructors, facilities and infrastructure and the helpfulness/professionalism of staff.
+The feedback about instructors and related course information shall be used to inform their annual appraisal and/or to improve course and teaching.

 5.3.
-ANNUAL REVIEW
+Annual review

 The centre shall establish management reviews, monitoring and customer feedback systems to ensure its continuing suitability, adequacy and effectiveness.
-This review shall include assessing opportunities for improvement and the need for changes to the quality of the DP training scheme, including policies and objectives.
+These reviews shall be prepared annually and shall include assessing opportunities for improvement and the need for changes to the quality of the DP training scheme, including policies and objectives.
+They shall be made available to NI auditors at the time of their audit.